 American Council of Engineering Companies (ACEC) of Ohio

-The Morse Road corridor, once a thriving area in northern Columbus, Ohio, had experienced significant changes over the years leading to a decline in popularity among businesses, consumers, tenants and homeowners.
-A highly-traveled arterial through the Northland community, Morse Road’s configuration did not meet existing transportation demands, was a regular site of drainage problems, and created an unfriendly and potentially dangerous environment for pedestrians.
+The Morse Road corridor, a once a thriving area in northern Columbus, Ohio, had experienced significant changes over the years which led to a decline in popularity among businesses, consumers, tenants and homeowners.

 Northland Mall, once the anchor of the neighborhood, suffered as newer, more elaborate shopping malls were built in northern and northeastern Franklin County.
 The mall was mostly demolished in 2004.
-The only parts that remain are the former anchor stores of Lazarus, which was converted to offices for the Ohio Department of Taxation, and the former JCPenney store, which now houses a local theater group (Vaud-Villites) after being renovated.
+The only remaining pieces of the mall were the former anchor stores of Lazarus, which was converted to offices for the Ohio Department of Taxation, and JCPenney, which was renovated to house a local theater group (Vaud-Villites).

-The City of Columbus retained ms consultants to assist in improving the Morse Road corridor through a comprehensive approach that addresses these issues and revives interest and pride among commercial and residential users.
+The City of Columbus retained ms consultants to assist in improving the Morse Road corridor to address the issues at hand and to revive interest and pride among commercial and residential users alike.

-Public involvement was an essential component to the preliminary engineering phase. ms led public meetings in order to interact with adjacent property owners, area residents and businesses.
-This interaction assisted in developing an understanding and exchanging ideas with the many stakeholders involved.
-Additionally, ms developed a Web site to communicate with the public, and maintained the site through updates addressing public feedback and supplying current information.
+Public involvement was an essential component to the preliminary engineering phase of the Morse Road improvements. ms led public meetings in order to interact with adjacent property owners, area residents and businesses.
+This interaction gave participants a better understanding of the project and allowed for the exchanging of ideas with the many stakeholders involved.
+Additionally, ms developed a website to communicate with the public, and maintained the site by addressing public feedback with updates and providing up-to-date information.

-As a component of the preliminary engineering, ms determined current traffic volumes in the area and prepared a traffic access management plan.
-This plan was used to determine needed access points, roadway lane configurations, service road modifications and locations for permitted U-turn movements.
-The construction of the proposed improvements resulted in better and safer operating traffic access to adjacent properties.
+As part of the preliminary engineering, ms determined current traffic volumes in the area and prepared a traffic access management plan.
+This plan was used to determine needed access points, roadway lane configurations, service road modifications, and locations for permitted U-turn movements.
+The construction of the proposed improvements on the corridor resulted in better and safer operating traffic access to adjacent properties.

-Fourteen signal installations were redesigned to city of Columbus standards using mast arm signal supports.
-Video detection and video traffic monitoring were employed throughout the corridor.
-Traffic signal coordination and the video devices communicate with the city’s Traffic Management Center through coaxial cable interconnect.
+To meet the city’s standards, 14 signal installations were redesigned using mast arm signal supports.
+Video detection and video traffic monitoring were added throughout the corridor, allowing for communication of the traffic signal coordination and the video devices with the city’s Traffic Management Center through coaxial cable interconnect.
 Fiber optic interconnect was specified for a portion of the project in order to provide communication with the ODOT/City of Columbus Freeway Management System.
 New signing and pavement markings were included.

-The project incorporated ADA compliant sidewalks along both sides of the street, along with curb ramps and pedestrian crossings at the signalized intersections.
-Additionally, a bicycle lane was provided adjacent to the travel lanes of the roadway.
-These improvements provide a more user friendly environment for pedestrians and bicyclists, where there had previously been no facilities for their use.
+The project incorporated ADA-compliant sidewalks along both sides of the street, along with curb ramps and pedestrian crossings at the signalized intersections.
+Additionally, a bicycle lane was added adjacent to the travel lanes of the roadway.
+These improvements provide a more user-friendly environment for pedestrians and bicyclists, where there previously were no facilities designed for their use.

-The project team developed plans to enhance the aesthetics of the project corridor.
-The project includes landscaped medians, along with trees lining the roadway between the curb and the sidewalk.
-Decorative walls were designed at three locations along Morse Road, at the I-71 interchange, and at the intersection of Karl Road and the intersection of Cleveland Avenue.
-Decorative street light poles, signal mast arms, banner poles and street sign supports were provided throughout the project limits to create a coordinated, aesthetic theme for the corridor.
+The project team developed plans to enhance the aesthetics of the Morse Road corridor.
+The project included landscaped medians, along with trees that line the roadway between the curb and the sidewalk.
+Decorative walls were designed at three locations along Morse Road, one being at the I-71 interchange, another at the Karl Road intersection and the last at the Cleveland Avenue intersection.

-ms also investigated the location of the many underground utilities and developed accurate utility mapping.
-These significant components reduced the potential for conflicts among the proposed improvements.
-Level B subsurface utility engineering services were used to determine existing locations.
-The project also includes the installation of new utility poles near the right-of-way in order to consolidate the overhead utilities and visually open up the Morse Road corridor.
+The location of the many underground utilities were investigated and created accurate utility mapping.
+These components reduced the potential for conflicts among the proposed improvements, and subsurface utility engineering services were used to determine existing locations.
+The project also included the installation of new utility poles near the right-of-way in order to consolidate the overhead utilities and visually open up the Morse Road corridor.